 And if you’re able to save up more than the down payment amount, you can use that money to cover other expenses that come with buying a home, like moving costs and inspection fees.

-There are a few reasons you should shop around for a home loan.
+There are a few reasons you should shop around for a home loan lender.
 Different mortgage lenders offer different mortgage interest rates, insurance premiums, and terms.

-First, by shopping around using itsHome, you can find a better interest rate or less expensive mortgage insurance from the mortgage lender or financial institution.
+First, by shopping around for a lender using itsHome, you can connect with a provider and potientally find a better interest rate or less expensive mortgage insurance from the mortgage lender or financial institution.

 Second, by comparing different loans, you can find one that fits your needs better.
 Lastly, by not rushing into a decision, you can make sure you’re getting the best loan amount possible.